 Drama as therapy

-The arts elements of our programmes also enable people to shift and alter the perceptions they have of themselves (often negative or hurtful) and create new identities, encompassing multiple aspects of their personalities, skills and abilities- so developing more rounded and holistic identities with which to face the world and with which to cope with obstacles and frustrations.
+The arts elements of our programmes enable people to shift and alter the perceptions they have of themselves (often negative or hurtful).
+They can create new identities, encompassing multiple aspects of their personalities, skills and abilities, so developing more rounded and holistic identities with which to face the world and cope with obstacles and frustrations.